Gictorbit/photoshopCClinux/README.md

 ## :rocket: Features
 * downloads necessary components and installs them (`vcrun`, `atmlib`, `msxml`...)
 * downloads `photoshop.exe` installer and installs it automatically
-* creates photoshop commands and a desktop entry
+* creates photoshop command and a desktop entry
 * wine dark mode
 * supports graphic cards like (`intel`, `Nvidia`)
 * saves the downloaded files in your cache directory